FrankieFinancial/onboarding-widget/README.md

 **IF you have Frankie Credentials** and have been supplied a Frankie Service URL

-Some organisations will have a dedicated environment with their own specific Frankie URL endpoint.
-You will be required to include thei URL in the [configuration object](#configuration)
+*Some organisations will have a dedicated environment with their own specific Frankie URL endpoint.
+You will be required to include that URL in the [configuration object](#configuration)*

-If your service URL doesn't include your organisation's name as a subdomain, there's no extra step.
+*If your Frankie service URL doesn't include your organisation's name as a subdomain, there's no extra configuration step.*

-First create a .env file with the following variables
+Now, first create a .env file with the following variables

 ```shell
 FRANKIE_API_KEY=...